 The Traditional ADN pathway has two cohorts; a traditional two-year AM cohort, and a FastTrack hybrid PM cohort.
 The LVN-ADN Transition pathway has three cohorts; Tyler AM, Tyler PM, and Jacksonville AM.
 The Paramedic-ADN pathway has one hybrid cohort.

-Why Choose Vocational Nursing
+Why Choose TJC Nursing

-Our brand new Robert M. Rogers Nursing & Health Sciences building includes three floors of high tech training equipment.
+Our brand new Robert M. Rogers Nursing & Health Sciences building includes three floors of high-tech training equipment.